 At the same time, the average hours per week have trended down from around 39 hours per week in the mid-1960s to a low of 33 hours at the end of the last recession.
 It is 33.7 hours today.
 After eight years of economic recovery, it is only up by 42 minutes.

 So, take-home pay has stagnated (or worse) for the average American since the Nixon administration.
-People have coped by having both spouses work, by borrowing under their home equity lines of credit, and by refinancing mortgages when interest rates declined.
+People have coped by having both spouses work, by borrowing under a Bank of America heloc, and by refinancing mortgages when interest rates declined.

 After the Great Recession, The only remaining way to boost household cash was mortgage refinance.
 There were windows to refinance a mortgage in 2009, and again in 2013.
 The reason was that mortgage interest rates stayed very low.
 In fact, US 10 year treasuries were at a 60 year low in 2013 at 1.50%, and mortgage rates are tied to the treasury rate.